afarnham/preflight/README.md

 Creating a Flightplan
 ---------------------

 Copy one of the existing ones and use it as a template.
 The flightplan.py script should also be used as reference since it contains the super class for all flightplans.
-Each flightplan is just a python script so it should be pretty configurable.
+Each flightplan is just a python script so it should be easily configurable.

 More flightplans welcome!